Channing Tatum: 2000s

-2006–2012

 In 2006, Tatum starred in She's The Man opposite Amanda Bynes, which was named "the greatest Shakespeare adaptation since '10 Things I Hate About You'" by Business Insider.
 Later that year, Tatum starred opposite his future wife Jenna Dewan in Step Up, which was his breakout role.
 Although it was widely panned, it has earned $115 million worldwide.

 In 2008, Tatum co-starred in director Kimberly Peirce's film Stop-Loss, about soldiers returning home from the Iraq War, and in director Stuart Townsend's film Battle in Seattle, about the 1999 protest of the World Trade Organization meeting in Seattle.
 Tatum played in the short film The Trap, directed by Rita Wilson.

 Tatum and Dito Montiel, who worked together on A Guide to Recognizing Your Saints, reteamed on the action drama Fighting for Rogue Pictures.
-He starred as Sean McArthur, a young man who scrapes up a living scalping tickets in New York City.
+He starred as Shawn MacArthur, a young man who starts out selling counterfeit goods in New York City.
 He next appeared in writer/director/producer Michael Mann's 2009 crime drama Public Enemies, playing the 1930s American gangster Pretty Boy Floyd.
 The same year, Tatum starred as Duke in G.I.
 Joe: The Rise of Cobra, Paramount Pictures' live-action film based on the popular Hasbro action figures.
-He was initially reluctant to take the role as he feared the movie would glorify war, but overcame his reluctance after reading the script.
+He was initially reluctant to take the role as he feared the film would glorify war, but overcame his reluctance after reading the script.
 He played a soldier in Dear John, a film based on the popular Nicholas Sparks bestseller.
-He later stated that he accepted the role to learn from director Lasse Hallström because he never studied at an acting school.
+He later said that he accepted the role to learn from director Lasse Hallström because he never studied at an acting school.

-In an interview with Details magazine, published in early 2012, Tatum said he wants to produce all the films he stars in, "I really don't want to be in any more movies that I don't produce.
-Unless it's with one of the 10 directors that I really want to work with, I don't have any interest in not being on the ground floor of creating it."
-He, his wife Dewan, and their production partner Reid Carolin signed a two-year production deal in 2010 with Relativity Media for any movies they may develop during that time.
-In 2012, Tatum hosted Saturday Night Live and appeared in four films.
-He co-starred in Steven Soderbergh's action-thriller Haywire, The Vow with Rachel McAdams, and 21 Jump Street (film adaptation of TV series of the same name) with Jonah Hill.